Will Buxton: Early and personal life

+In 2018, Buxton announced he was engaged to Victoria Helyar, who worked in marketing for the Racing Point F1 Team.
+They got married in April 2022.
+The couple have a daughter, born on 5 July 2023.
+Buxton also has an older daughter from a previous relationship.

-Early career
+Racing career

+In 2014, Buxton was invited to participate in the inaugural Florida Winter Series.
+He drove at three events, alongside future Formula One drivers Max Verstappen, Lance Stroll and Nicholas Latifi.

+Motorsports journalism

 Whilst at university Buxton started writing for GrandPrix.com.
 In 2002 he joined the Official Formula 1 Magazine, and was a staff writer there until it closed in February 2004, when he went on to freelance work.

 Buxton was offered the role of press officer for the inaugural GP2 Series of 2005, and was later promoted to Director of Communications.
-In 2008 Buxton became editor of the GPWeek virtual magazine, and in 2009 he started providing live commentary for the GP2 Series and GP2 Asia Series for Formula One Group.
+In 2008 he became editor of the GPWeek virtual magazine, and in 2009 he started providing live commentary for the GP2 Series and GP2 Asia Series for Formula One Group.

-Motorsport

-In 2014, Buxton was invited to participate in the Inaugural Florida Winter Series.
-He only participated in 3 events, alongside names such as double Formula 1 World Champion Max Verstappen, current Aston Martin race driver Lance Stroll and former Williams race driver Nicolas Latifi.

-Formula 1

-In 2010, Buxton joined Speed, a motorsports channel which was owned by Fox Sports, as Formula 1 pit-lane reporter, until it lost the rights to broadcast F1 at the end of 2012.
-In 2013, the broadcasting rights for Formula 1 went to NBC Sports, where Buxton resumed his role as pit-lane reporter, as well as later joining NBC's broadcast team for Indycar races, until 2017.
+In 2010, Buxton joined Speed, an American motorsports cable channel which was owned by Fox Sports, as their Formula 1 pit-lane reporter until they lost the rights to broadcast F1 at the end of 2012, which he claimed he found out about through posts by Speed Channel colleagues on Twitter.
+In 2013, the American broadcasting rights for Formula 1 went to NBC Sports, where he resumed his role as pit-lane reporter, as well as later joining NBC's broadcast team for the IndyCar Series, until 2017.

 In a Sky Sports F1 interview in December 2017, Buxton supported the changes Liberty Media had made whilst running Formula 1, despite these changes having lost him his job at NBC Sports.

 Buxton returned to Formula 1 in an official capacity in 2018, becoming Formula One Group's first Digital Presenter.
-He hosts a number of features on their official YouTube channel, including Weekend Warm-Up (formerly Paddock Pass), a feature he carried over from NBC.
+He hosted a number of features on F1 TV and the official F1 YouTube channel, including Weekend Warm-Up (formerly Paddock Pass), a feature he carried over from NBC.

-Buxton has appeared in all five seasons of Netflix's documentary series Formula 1: Drive to Survive based on the 2018, 2019, 2020, 2021, and 2022 Formula 1 seasons giving his opinions on the events covered in the series.
+Buxton has appeared in all seven seasons of the Netflix documentary series Formula 1: Drive to Survive based on the 2018, 2019, 2020, 2021, 2022, 2023 and 2024 Formula 1 seasons, giving his opinions on the events covered in the series.
+He is often used by the show's producers as a reference point for new viewers, explaining racing concepts and terminology for non-motorsport fans.
+Many of his sound bites have become memes in the Formula 1 community, a fact Buxton is aware of.

 In 2019, Buxton released his first book, titled: My Greatest Defeat: Stories of Hardship and Hope from Motor Racing's Finest Heroes, featuring illustrations from Giuseppe Camuncoli.

+On 14 January 2025, Fox Sports announced Buxton as its lead commentator for its first season covering the IndyCar Series in 2025, alongside James Hinchcliffe and Townsend Bell as race analysts.
+As a result, Buxton left his roles with F1TV.